bwang1008/TMCompiler/README.md

 Fix runner program once can convert to JSON

 Ideas for Optimization:
-Pop doesn't have to erase the content: just trash memory to be overwritten later
 Rework basic_add, isPos, isNeg, isZero to be in-place, to avoid unnecessary pushes and pops
 Incorporate "sideways" ip when changing ip.
 Should half the work of incrementing IP
 Write an actually decent multiplication algorithm